The Latin-influenced circus has visited the Lower Mainland the last four or so years and is back again with its acrobats, clowns and jugglers.

 TIP #2: If going to the circus from out of town, consider combining your trip with a visit to other places of interest.
 Lafarge Lake, for example, is just one SkyTrain Station away and is a beautiful spot for a stroll and a picnic.
 Click Coquitlam to see what else is in the area (and for which you’ll likely need to take your car).

-Performances here took place from July 12th to 15th at the following times:
+Performances here take place from July 11th to 14th at the following times:

 Below are a few suggestions and things to keep in mind with respect to the Abbotsford venue.